ummyhajj/CNN-replica/README.md

 # CNN
-This is a simple repository for practice.
+This is my first asssigned task using html and CSS.